silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lecture/Chap3-Protocols&Communication.md

 ## Rules of Communication:
 ### Message Encoding:
-- Messages are converted into bits by the sending host, then they are encoded into a pattern of sounds, light waves, or electrical impulses depending on the network media, then are decoded by the receiver.
+- Messages are converted into bits by the sending host, then they are encoded into a pattern of sounds, light waves, or electrical pulses depending on the network media, then are decoded by the receiver.
 ### Message Formatting and Encapsulation:
 - message is encapsulated in a Frame where it provides the source and destination hardware addresses.
 ### Message Size: